fishcute/ToughAsClient/Tutorial/Stats/Sanity.md

 # Sanity

-Sanity is one of the more complicated features presented in Tough as Client.

 Sanity will decrease and increase depending on the environmental conditions of your player.

 There are a few ways to decrease sanity: